akinmustafa/awesome-unity-games/README.md

 Feel free to open an issue or let me know on Discord.

 ### Supporting
-Leave a star on the repository if you want to support my work and appreciate the work put into this repository.
-I don't want anything else.
+Leave a star on the repository if you appreciate the work put into this repository.